LyWangPX/umich-milestone2/README.md

 1. file (PartB_Unsupervised_PRICE.ipynb): Data Manipulation, Clustering, PCA, UMAP Visualisation

-The dataset used in this project includes the following financial and statistical features:
+The dataset used in this Part B Unsupervised Learning includes the following financial and statistical features:

 | Feature | Description |
 |----------|-------------|